MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-enterprise-licenses.md

 In some instances, users might experience problems with the Windows Enterprise E3 or E5 subscription.
 The most common problems that users might experience are the following issues:

-- The Windows Enterprise E3 or E5 subscription lapsed, was removed, or hasn't been applied.
+- The Windows Enterprise E3 or E5 subscription has lapsed, was removed, or isn't applied.
-- Windows Pro was never activated activated.
+- Windows Pro was never activated.

 ### Activation pane errors